airr-community/airr-standards/docs/api/adc_api.rst

       - ``POST``
       - Upon success, returns a list of ``Receptors`` in JSON format according to the :ref:`Receptor schema <ReceptorSchema>`.

-** Repository implementation principles**
+**Repository implementation principles**

 Implementers of the ADC API should follow the following high level principles.
 Users of the ADC API can expect the following principles to be followed.

-  * All API endpoints should return JSON encodings as an API repsonse.
++ All API endpoints should return JSON encodings as an API repsonse.

-  * For some API endpoints it is possible to request TSV files, and those endpoints that support TSV files are documented below.
++ For some API endpoints it is possible to request TSV files, and those endpoints that support TSV files are documented here (see above).

-    * Endpoints that are not documented as supporting TSV can reject TSV requests.
++ Endpoints that are not documented as supporting TSV can reject TSV requests.

-  * If an API endpoint returns a field, then the content of that field in the JSON and TSV respsonse must be equivalent.
++ If an API endpoint returns a field, then the content of that field in the JSON and TSV respsonse must be equivalent.

 **Authentication**